 An undergraduate degree usually takes four years of study.
 This means that if you start college after high school, you won’t start working until you are at least 22.
 If you follow up with a graduate program it can take even longer.
 The length of a college degree can cut a few years off your professional life with no guarantee you’ll even get a job in your field at the end.

 On the other hand, trade schools take about half as much time to complete the program.
 They are generally intensive courses that can be completed in one to two years.
 Students can expect to receive hands-on experience, which is ideal for joining the workforce soon after.

 College vs. Trade School: Cost

 It’s no secret that college is expensive.
 And not just in tuition fees: the cost of maintaining a decent lifestyle during your college years can bleed you dry.
-In fact, student loan debt in the US skyrocketed to $1.56 trillion in 2020, with students of the Class of 2019 averaging $28,950 in student loan debt.
+In fact, student loan debt in the US skyrocketed to $1.7 trillion in 2021, with the average student loan debt standing at $37,693.

 After final exams, graduates often have loan repayments looking over their shoulders and sometimes can’t save a penny.
 Even after spending thousands of dollars on a Bachelor’s degree, there’s no guarantee you will land the job of your dreams — despite still needing to make your repayments.